Bernard D. Goldstein Award in Environmental Health Disparities and Public Health Practice

 The project overview should be no longer than four typed pages, 12-point font, double-spaced.
 It should include the following sections:

-• Background - how does the project or course of study address an important public health problem?
+• Background - How does the project or course of study address an important environmental public health equity problem/issue?
+Include methods used, data and literature to support project rationale

-• Relevance to environmental health disparities - how does the project or course of study advance the cause of environmental health justice?
+• Relevance to public health practice - How does the project or course of study advance the cause of public health practice?

-The application deadline is Friday, November 18, 2024, and awards will be announced mid-December.
+The application deadline is Friday, February 27, 2026, and awards will be announced mid-March.
 Award winners will be notified by letter.

 Apply